mvinay/mvinay.github.io/mlir/build-compile-run-mlir.md

-# BUILD-COMPILE-RUN tool for LLVM projects
+# Makefile utility for LLVM projects

 Following is a Makefile template for LLVM based project to build, compile and run the llvm tools.
 Store the below contents to a file named `Makefile`.